MilanM-2262576/ShooterGame_LIBGDX/README.md

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

+## Description
+This 2d shooter game has simple mechanics:
+Move around: WASD
+You can shoot by using your mouse and the hitmarker to aim and click to shoot bullets.
+You have health + limited ammo.
+Their are pickups in the map that can spawn: Medpacks (They heal to full HP) and Ammo packs (They reload your ammo stash)

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.